pollen-robotics/reachy-2021-docs/content/VR/use-teleop/start/index.md

 {{< img alt="Select robot" src="choose-robot.png" width="600px" >}}
 Then click on "Add new robot +" at the bottom right of the page:
 {{< img alt="Add robot button" src="add-robot-button.png" width="600px" >}}
-Enter a robot name and the IP address of the robot, and save your robot card:
+Enter a robot name and the IP address of the robot (if the headset is connected on a computer, use the computer keyboard), and save your robot card:
 *The IP address is mandatory.
 If no name is given to the new robot, it will be called @Reachy by default*
 {{< img alt="Add robot panel" src="add-robot-card.png" width="600px" >}}
 {{% /expand %}}